-A Self-Directed IRA LLC with “Checkbook Control” plan is an IRS and tax court approved structure.
-So it allows you to use your IRA funds to make almost any investment.
+A Self-Directed IRA LLC with “Checkbook Control” is an IRS and tax court approved structure.
+It allows you to use your IRA funds to make almost any investment.
 This includes real estate, tax liens, precious metals and much more – tax free!

-With a “checkbook control” Self Directed IRA LLC, you don’t need custodian consent for investments.
-Also, you no longer have to deal with hefty custodian fees.
+With a checkbook IRA, you don’t need custodian consent for investments.
+And you no longer have to deal with hefty custodian fees.

 Let’s discover how one establishes a Self-Directed IRA LLC “Checkbook Control” structure.